simomat/monomusiccorp/README.md

 Yes, [BusinessProcessImpl.java](https://github.com/simomat/monomusiccorp/blob/master/src/main/java/de/infonautika/monomusiccorp/app/business/BusinessProcessImpl.java) is a *clumsy mess*.
 It's all up on you to slice the domain.

 #### Run it
-- Check it out the repository, go to path
+- Check out the repository, go to path
 - Having `gradle` installed, run `./gradlew run`
 - Go to `http://localhost:8080`, log in with user 'admin', password 'admin'